Yothu/Yothu/README.md

 > ### About me

 - 👀 I’m interested in programming, networking, science, astronomy, rock music and learning new languages.
-- 🌱 I’m currently learning coding at Microverse using JavaScript, HTML and CSS!
+- 🌱 I’m currently learning coding at Microverse using React, Redux, Ruby, Rails, JavaScript, HTML and CSS!
 - ⚡ Fun fact: Walk with your shoulders is legal in other planets.
 - 💼 I am Open for Hire!